monsterlizzie/gbs-pipeline/README.md

-# 🧬 GBS_QC: Comprehensive QC Pipeline for *Streptococcus agalactiae* WGS
+# 🧬 GBS Pipeline: Comprehensive QC Pipeline for *Streptococcus agalactiae* WGS

-**GBS_QC** is a Nextflow DSL2 pipeline that performs comprehensive quality control on *Streptococcus agalactiae* (Group B Streptococcus, GBS) whole-genome sequencing (WGS) data.
+**GBS Pipeline** is a Nextflow DSL2 pipeline that performs comprehensive quality control on *Streptococcus agalactiae* (Group B Streptococcus, GBS) whole-genome sequencing (WGS) data.
 It includes read-level, taxonomic, assembly, mapping, and variant QC, and generates structured reports for downstream use.

-> 🔧 Based on the [Global PneumoSeq (GPS) pipeline](https://github.com/GlobalPneumoSeq/gps-pipeline), GBS_QC is adapted to focus specifically on high-quality, assembly-backed, taxonomically verified *S. agalactiae* genomes.
+> 🔧 Based on the [Global PneumoSeq (GPS) pipeline](https://github.com/GlobalPneumoSeq/gps-pipeline), GBS Pipeline is adapted to focus specifically on high-quality, assembly-backed, taxonomically verified *S. agalactiae* genomes.

 ---